gktirkha/magic_image/README.md

-# MagicImage Widget
+# MagicImage

-`MagicImage` is a Flutter widget that displays an image from a given path, with support for both network and asset images, including SVG format.
+`MagicImage` is a Flutter Package that displays an image from a given path, with support for both network and asset images, including SVG format.
 It provides various customization options such as fit, color, dimensions, and placeholder/error widgets.

 ## Features